-Semester-II Optional paper - 10.5 Computer Science and its Applications in Social Research
+M.A.(Sociology) Semester-II Discipline Specific Elective Paper -X- 16SOC22 (D)- 6 Computer Science and its Applications in Social Research

-Practical: 25 Time: 3 Hours
+Maximum Marks: 100 Theory: 60 Practical:40 Time: 3 Hours

 - a) Eight questions would be set in all. - b) There would be two questions (15 marks each) from each of four units. - c) The candidate would be required to attempt four questions, selecting one question from each unit.